rieske/event-sourced-account-go/README.md

 The build will only run the fast unit tests.

-In order to run the functional integration tests targeting containerized MySql, run
+In order to run the functional integration tests targeting containerized Mysql, run
 ```
 make integration-test
 ```
-Those will be much slower - they spawn the actual mysql instance using testcontainers-go and thus require a running docker daemon on the host.
+Those will be much slower - they spawn the actual Postgres and Mysql instances using testcontainers-go and thus require a running docker daemon on the host.

 And another round of slow tests that test for consistency in a distributed environment: